 In September 2021 we reaffirmed priorities for the Golden Bridges School community in our ongoing quest to become more inclusive and socially just.
 These priorities inform the work and planning of the Social Justice Committee.

 Read our Priorities Memo

 Committee & Governance

 We practice full transparency about decision-making and hold accountable the people who make decisions that impact the committee or the school community at large, as it relates to issues of social justice.
-Committee members or school community members who believe a decision made by the Social Justice Committee is harmful should bring their concern to one of the two group facilitators/moderators, as listed in the subcommittee and roles spreadsheet.
+Committee members or school community members who believe a decision made by the Social Justice Committee is harmful are invited to bring their concern to group facilitators/moderators.

-Please contact Allyson Ritger or Anna Ghosh for questions related to the Social Justice Committee.
+Please contact Allyson Ritger for questions related to the Social Justice Committee.

 The Antiracist Curriculum Committee (ARCC) was formed in the summer of 2020 by a group of Golden Bridges School teachers inspired to action by the national uprisings in response to George Floyd’s murder and police brutality against BIPOC.